-The diamonds from COSTCO below are the ones that this client is asking about.
-As with all of the diamonds that I review, we will consider them on the basis of my selection criteria.
+The COSTCO diamonds below are the ones that this client is considering.
+As with all of the diamonds that I review, we will consider them based on my selection criteria.

 It's important to realize that there is only so much that you can tell about a diamond by the numbers.
-Which is why I prefer looking at loose diamonds, so that we can use reflector scopes to judge optical precision.
+That is why I prefer evaluating loose and using reflector scopes to judge optical precision.

 An ASET Scope reveals how well a diamond makes use of the available light in the room.
-It will also enable you to determine whether light is reflecting evenly throughout the diamond.
-While an ideal Scope will help you measure the amount of light leakage.
+It will also enable you to determine how evenly light reflects throughout the diamond and the degree of leakage.

-In addition, you'll want to use a Hearts and Arrows Scope to verify optical precision.
-Which is the consistency of facet shape, size, and alignment throughout the diamond.
+In addition to ASET and Ideal Scope, we use a Hearts and Arrows Scope to verify optical precision.
+That is the consistency of facet shape, size, and alignment throughout the diamond.
 The combination of these factors will have a direct impact on the volume of light return and sparkle intensity.

 The characteristics of this diamond engagement from Costco are as follows:

 Let's begin by looking up this diamond using GIA Report Check.
-That way we'll have all the relevant details, such as proportions and clarity characteristics.
-According to the GIA, the details of report #5123030941 are as follows:
+That way, we'll have all the relevant details, such as proportions and clarity characteristics.
+According to the GIA, the details of report #5123030941 for this Costco diamond are as follows:

 If you're familiar with my selection criteria, then you know that this Costco diamond doesn't make the grade.
 In the first place, the crown angle of 32.5° is too shallow.
 Generally speaking, you want the crown angle to be between 34.3 to 35.0 degrees.

 Comparatively, this diamond's crown angle is likely to produce a lot of brilliance (white sparkle).
 At the same time, it will likely be at the expense of dispersion (spectral bliss/fire).